dpzxsm/react-proptypes-generate/README.md

 * `propTypes.tabWidth`: Number of spaces the pretty-printer should use per tab for indentation (number)
 * `propTypes.quote`: Override the quotes used in string literals(single|double|auto|null)
 * `propTypes.trailingComma`: Controls the printing of trailing commas in object literals, array expressions and function parameters(boolean)
+* `propTypes.semicolon`: If true, there will be a semicolon after PropType statement
 * `propTypes.afterFormat`: If true, after generate propTypes, trigger vscode's formatting for PropTypes(boolean)
 * `propTypes.noMergeOld`: Defaults is merge old PropTypes, if true, will generate new PropTypes(boolean)
 * `propTypes.noShape`: Defaults is generate shape type, if true, will generate object type(boolean)